Libre-TrainSim/lts-docs/docs/mods/train-creation.md

 - A FrontLight Node: (Simple 3D/Spatial Node) called `FrontLight`.
 Should be self explaining.
 In it there should be attached two spot lights.
 Here are some default-settings: ![1](https://raw.githubusercontent.com/Jean28518/Libre-TrainSim/master/Documentation/Images/CreatingTrains/1.png) They should be "turned on" in the scene.
 - A CabinLight Node: (Simple 3D/Spatial Node) called `CabinLight`.
 Works like the the FrontLightNode.
 Please remind that this is only for the drivers-stand.

-**The Problem with the lights** Because of limitations from GoDot Libre TrainSim doesn't support Lights for the passenger rooms.
-With GoDot 4.0 this will be fixed.
+**The Problem with the lights** Because of limitations from Godot Libre TrainSim doesn't support Lights for the passenger rooms.
+With Godot 4.0 this will be fixed.

 ## Train Attributes:
 All important settings can be set at the `Player` Node in the Inspector.
 Here you find very many variables: ![2](https://raw.githubusercontent.com/Jean28518/Libre-TrainSim/master/Documentation/Images/CreatingTrains/2.png)